AndyShiue/Ende-readme/README.md

       A literal of type `I32` would be written as `42i32`.
       `42` is its actual value, and `i32` means it's a 32-bit signed integer.
       Similarly, `666u64` would be a 64-bit unsigned integer.
-      An integer without any suffix would have type `Nat`.
-      Instead of being built-in, `Nat` is just a normal recursively defined data type.
-      I'm going to defer the discussion of that type to later.

    2. **Floats**:
       Literals of floats would be similar to ones of integers, e.g. `2.71828f32`.